 1. A free copy of Lindsay’s Smoothie e-book

 10 delicious smoothie recipes, all designed to provide everything you need for a filling satisfying smoothie.
-Low sugar, high protein and high fiber to balance blood sugars and keep you fueled.
+Low sugar, high protein and high fiber to balance blood sugars and keep you fuelled.
 (Note: these smoothies can all fit interchangeably with the breakfast recipes in The 3-2-1 Method for additional options)

 2. Entered into a draw for a giveaway for a FREE KICKSTART 1:1 COACHING PACKAGE with Lindsay ($455 VALUE)